-As a small child, Omni was secret away by the loyal court chamberlain when a bloody coup by the commoners killed the Mandaarian Empire's Royal Family.
+As a small child, Omni was secreted away by his maternal uncle, the loyal court chamberlain when a bloody coup by the commoners killed the Mandaarian Empire's Royal Family.
 The two aliens hid on the distant, primitive planet of Earth, blending into the population of Queens, NY using their psychic abilities (including generating mental illusions).

 Overload (played by - Main)